 Practices are vital to the Dragon Boat experience.
 Practice time will help your team become familiar with the boat and learn the technique, as well as master timing.
 The more team members showing for practice, the better your team performs on race day.

 Each team gets to practice at the Gadsden Boat Docks with trained coaches the week up to race day.
-Download our registration form follow instructions on the form and submit it before the deadline of Friday, July 31, 2015.
+Forms will need to be submitted before the deadline of Friday, July 31, 2015.
 Keep in mind - practice time requests will be filled on a first come, first served basis.

 What to Wear: